Our Vanguard leadership conference explores Lexington this fall. Now Accepting Applications

-Colette was Chief Advisor (Strategy & Governance, HR and Finance) at Wellington City Council.
-She was previously the Principal Advisor in the Office of the Chief Executive at Wellington City Council, where she led the development of partnership-based growth programs.
-She previously worked as a policy advisor in the UK at HM Treasury, the Cabinet Office and in a Government Minister’s office.
+Colette is Head of the Chief Executive and Chair’s office at Homes England, where she previously worked in strategy.
+Prior to that she was a Senior Consultant with NEF Consulting, Chief Advisor (Strategy & Governance, HR and Finance) and Principal Advisor in the Office of the Chief Executive at Wellington City Council, where she led the development of partnership-based growth programs.
+She previously worked in the UK at HM Treasury, the Cabinet Office and in a Government Minister’s office.

 Karen Beck Pooley is a Senior Associate at czbLLC and teaches at Lehigh University.
 She was previously the Executive Director of the Allentown (PA) Redevelopment Authority and a Deputy Director with New York City’s Department of Housing Preservation and Development.
 She has a Ph.D. in City Planning from the University of Pennsylvania.

 Ian Beniston is the Executive Director of the Youngstown Neighborhood Development Corporation.
-He has spent the past five years building capacity for neighborhood revitalization in Youngstown, Ohio.
-He is a member of the American Institute of Certified Planners and lives in Youngstown with his wife and Irish Wolfhound.
+He has spent the past fifteen years building capacity for neighborhood revitalization in Youngstown, Ohio.
+He is a member of the American Institute of Certified Planners, NDC Housing Development Finance Professional and lives in Youngstown with Krista, his wife and retired racing Greyhound, Bird.

 Dana is an experienced community development and housing professional, currently serving as Vice President for Citi Inclusive Finance.
 Prior, she worked as a Program Specialist for the DC Department of Housing and Community Development.
 She has a Master of Science in Public Policy and Management from Carnegie Mellon University, and a B.A. in Political Science from University of Delaware.